Research

 Research Related Experience

-Pastoralist Areas Resilience Improvement through Market Expansion (PRIME) Project funded by USAID
+Pastoralist Areas Resilience Improvement through Market Expansion (PRIME) Project.

 Lead Researcher for Entrepreneurship and Livelihood Improvement October, 2015 - June, 2017.